python/cpython/Doc/library/traceback.rst

 :class:`!TracebackException` objects are created from actual exceptions to capture data for later printing.
-They offer a more lightweight method of storing this information by avoiding holding references to traceback and frame objects.
-In addition, they expose more options to configure the output compared to the module-level functions described above.
+They offer a more lightweight method of storing this information by avoiding holding references to :ref:`traceback<traceback-objects>` and :ref:`frame<frame-objects>` objects In addition, they expose more options to configure the output compared to the module-level functions described above.

 .. class:: TracebackException(exc_type, exc_value, exc_traceback, *, limit=None, lookup_lines=True, capture_locals=False, compact=False, max_group_width=15, max_group_depth=10)